Meta Dynamic Pricing: Transfer Learning Across Experiments: Problem Formulation

-where $\alpha_i \in \R^{d}$ and $\beta_i \in \R^{d}$ are unknown fixed constants throughout epoch $i$, and $\vep_{i,t}$ is zero-mean $\sigma$-subgaussian noise (see Definition \ref{def:subgaussian} below).
-This demand model was recently proposed by \cite{ban2017personalized}, and captures several salient aspects.
+where $\alpha_i \in \R^{d}$ and $\beta_i \in \R^{d}$ are unknown fixed constants throughout epoch $i$, and $\vep_{i,t}\sim\N(0,\sigma^2)$ is i.i.d.
+Gaussian noise with variance $\sigma^2.$ This demand model was recently proposed by \cite{ban2017personalized}, and captures several salient aspects.
 In particular, the observed feature vector $\vx_{i,t}$ in period $t$ determines both the baseline demand (through the parameter $\alpha_i$) and the price-elasticity of the demand (through the parameter $\beta_i$) of product $i$.

-\begin{definition} A random variable $z \in \R$ is $\sigma$-subgaussian if $\E[e^{tz}] \leq e^{\sigma^2 t^2/2} $ for every $t \in \R$. \end{definition} This definition implies $\text{Var}[z] \leq \sigma^2$.
-Many classical distributions are subgaussian; typical examples include any bounded, centered distribution, or the normal distribution.
-Note that the errors need not be identically distributed.
+\begin{example}[Rue La La] Rue La La sells a limited set of new products in multi-day ``events" \citep{ferreira2015analytics}.
+In this case, $T$ is the number of price changes during the event (events are typically 1-4 days, and prices are updated no more than a few times a day), $N$ is the number of events offered so far by the seller (note that $N \gg T$), and $K$ is the number of simultaneously-offered products in an event.
+For ease of exposition, we primarily consider $K=1$, but Appendix \ref{sec:multiple_prod} provides a straightforward extension to general values of $K$, accounting for substitution effects. \end{example}

+\begin{remark}[Alternative Demand Models] Our demand model utilizes a continuous outcome variable, motivated by the setting where many customers simultaneously view the same product with the same price in a given time unit.
+One can alternatively modify the demand model to follow a generalized linear model (\eg, logistic) to consider a binary purchase outcome variable for \textit{each} customer.
+Our proposed algorithms easily generalize by appropriately modifying our Bayesian posterior update rules; however, we restrict our regret analysis to the linear case since OLS Bayesian posterior updates have a closed form, yielding a tractable analysis. \end{remark}

-\paragraph{Shared Structure:} For ease of notation, we define $\theta_i = [\alpha_i;~ \beta_i] \in \R^{2d}$; following the classical formulation of dynamic pricing, $\theta_i$ is the unknown parameter vector that must be learned within a given epoch in order for the seller to maximize her revenues over $T$ periods.
+\paragraph{Shared Structure:} For ease of notation, we denote $\theta_i = ^{\top} \in \R^{2d}$; following the classical formulation of dynamic pricing, $\theta_i$ is the unknown parameter vector that must be learned within a given epoch in order for the seller to maximize her revenues over $T$ periods.
 When there is no shared structure between the $\{\theta_i \}_{i=1}^N$, our problem reduces to $N$ independent dynamic pricing problems.